Managing your agents

 Observe

-Fetch recent logs from the agent container:
+Fetch recent logs from all containers in the agent workload:

 Stream logs continuously as they arrive: